From

 City for good.

-Marawi however maybe even for my unintentional departure from Saudi Arabia may
+However, my coming home to Marawi after my unintentional departure from Saudi Arabia may

 have been destined for my mother.

-months before I left Saudi Arabia, I was having vision of my mother being sick
+Strangely, a few months before I left Saudi Arabia, I had visions of my mother being sick,

 and I was there taking care of her.
-I saw the vision in my moments of solitudes,
+I saw the vision in my moments of solitude,

 sometimes while I was driving.
-I realized my mother is not getting younger but
+I realized my mother was not getting younger, but

 she had always been a symbol of health.
 Barely a month after I opened the